The Verisian Tracer - Getting Started Tutorial

 The Overview Graph

-The Overview Graph displays libraries and files in "columns" within the graph, so that all nodes aligned vertically are part of a single library.
+The Overview Graph displays libraries and files in "columns" within the graph, so that all nodes aligned horizontally are part of a single library.
 In the following example, the ex dataset in the sdtm library is selected (orange).
 Its dependencies are shown in light blue, and all downstream datasets and files that depend on it shown in dark blue.
 This serves to provide a comprehensive overview of how files and libraries interact in your study.

-The Dataset Graph
+The Graph

-Each node in the Dataset Graph represents a dataset that is created during the analysis of your study.
+Each node in the Graph below represents a dataset that is created during the analysis of your study.
 They are connected whenever one dataset is a dependency, or "gives rise to", another dataset.
 For example, the selected adef dataset is created in the displayed data step, the set statement specifying its upstream dependencies EMPTY_ADEF and adef:

 In this way, the Tracer displays the full dataset provenance: all upstream dependencies of any selected dataset in light blue, and all datasets downstream in dark blue.
 All datasets that are part of the study analysis, but do not serve as dependencies and are not influenced by the selected dataset remain grey in the graph to illustrate that they do not interact with your current selection: